TristanSalles/EarthSurface/docs/tectonics.rst

 From continental drift to plate tectonics
 ************************************************

 The foundations of plate tectonics began with a German scientist named **Alfred Wegener**, who proposed the idea of **continental drift** in 1915.
 Think about it, 1915, what kind of evidence could someone possibly have to propose such a big idea?
-It turns out that Wegener had 4 pieces of evidence that he claimed supported his idea: 1) The continents looked like they fit together like pieces of a puzzle; 2) There were matching fossils on continents that were separated by oceans; 3) There were matching mountain ranges on continents that were separated by oceans; 4) There was paleoclimate evidence that suggested some continents were closer to the polar regions and some were close to the equator.
-Wegener took his idea one step further and proposed that all of the continents were together in one giant supercontinent 200 million years ago called Pangea.
-Like many great ideas in science, Wegener’s idea of continental drift was not accepted by his peers, in part because he did not have a well-developed hypothesis to explain what was causing the continents to drift.
-It wasn’t until the 1960’s that his idea was expanded upon by scientists like Harry Hess.
+It turns out that Wegener had 4 pieces of evidence that he claimed supported his idea:

+1. The continents looked like they fit together like pieces of a puzzle;
+2. There were matching fossils on continents that were separated by oceans;
+3. There were matching mountain ranges on continents that were separated by oceans;
+4. There was paleoclimate evidence that suggested some continents were closer to the polar regions and some were close to the equator.

 .. raw:: html